Reza Satchu

+Reza Satchu is a Canadian businessman and educator who is the co-founder of The Next 36 and Alignvest Management Corporation.
+He is also a faculty member at the Harvard Business School.

 Early life and education

-Born in Mombasa, Kenya, to Rustom and Zarina Satchu, Reza Satchu was seven years old when his family emigrated to Toronto in 1976 as part of Canadian Prime Minister Pierre Trudeau's policy to accept Ismaili immigrants from East Africa.
-Satchu's family soon settled in the Toronto suburb of Scarborough, where his father Rustom worked as a real estate agent and his mother Zarina as a secretary.
+Born in Mombasa, Kenya, Satchu was seven when his family emigrated to Toronto in 1976 under Prime Minister Pierre Trudeau's policy to accept Ismaili immigrants from East Africa.
+His family settled in Scarborough, where his father worked as a real estate agent and his mother as a secretary.

-Following high school, Satchu attended Montreal's McGill University.
-Initially intending to become a physician, which he described as a "typical Indian family [thing to do]," he switched majors and received a bachelor's degree in economics in 1991.
-Upon graduation, Satchu moved to New York City and worked as a financial analyst for Merrill Lynch, but found the post limiting, saying "I wanted to be someone who was actually creating something."
-Satchu then entered Harvard Business School, graduating in 1996 with an MBA.
+After high school, Satchu attended McGill University.
+Initially planning to become a doctor, he switched majors and earned a bachelor's degree in economics in 1991.
+He then moved to New York City and worked as a financial analyst at Merrill Lynch but found the role limiting.
+He later attended Harvard Business School, graduating in 1996 with an MBA.

-Career

-Business and finance
+Business career

-After receiving his MBA in 1996, Satchu joined Fenway Partners, a New York-based private equity firm specializing in acquisitions of underperforming companies, as managing director.
+After earning his MBA, Satchu joined Fenway Partners, a private equity firm, as managing director.